-The second of Halong Bay’s most famous caves, Dau Go is located on Driftwood Island, so named because a 13th century general hid ironwood stakes here before planting them in the bed of the Bach Dang River to founder the ships of Yuan-Mongolian invaders.
+The second of Halong Bay’s most famous caves, Dau Go, is located on Driftwood Island, so named because a 13th-century general hid ironwood stakes here before planting them in the bed of the Bach Dang River to sink the ships of Yuan-Mongolian invaders.
 The cave itself is massive and contains three main parts as well as dozens of naturally ornamented stalagmites and stalactites.
-Natural and artificial lighting helps highlight the curious forms on the walls and stalagmites and stalactites, suggesting human and animal figures.
+Natural and artificial lighting helps highlight the curious forms on the walls, stalagmites, and stalactites, suggesting human and animal figures.

 Floating Fishing Villages

-Fishing is an ancient trade in Halong Bay due to the bay’s very diverse and numerous species of sea life.
+Fishing is an ancient trade in Halong Bay due to the bay’s remarkably diverse and numerous species of sea life.
 Today, fishing families have created floating villages by lashing together a series of boats and wooden walkways.
 These villages specialize in farming the fish in the bay as well as tending oyster beds for their pearls.
-Cruise boats often include a stop at a fishing village as part of the itinerary, and visitors can speak to the villagers, purchase fresh seafood (and have it cooked to order on their boats), or browse through the selections at the gift shop.
+Cruise boats often include a stop at a fishing village as part of the itinerary.
+Here visitors can speak to the villagers, purchase fresh seafood and have it cooked to order on their boats, or browse through the selections at the gift shop.

 Cruising the Bay

 The best way to visit and enjoy Halong Bay is to take a cruise.
-Cruising boats are plentiful, so there are many options when it comes to choosing which one will best suit your budget and your traveling situation.
-If you are new to Vietnam, do some research before booking a cruise to make sure you are getting a safe boat, an itinerary that will allow you to stop at the places you want to see, and the eating and sleeping arrangements that are satisfactory to you.
+Cruising boats are plentiful, so there are options when it comes to choosing which one will best suit your budget and your traveling situation.
+If you are new to Vietnam, do your research before booking a cruise.

 1- to 5-Star Cruises

-Cruise boats range from dilapidated old hulks that cram in the day-trippers to elegant junks and ships that cater to your every need.
-Along with the variety of boat and operator standards, you’ll find a variety of prices.
+Cruise boats range from dilapidated old hulks that cram in the day-trippers to elegant ships that cater to your every need.
+Along with the variety of boat and operator standards, you will find a variety of prices.

-Though every price can be negotiated, there are a few things you should be aware of:
+Though every price can be negotiated, there are things you should be aware of:

-- The province does not have strict standards of safety for cruise boats, and people have lost their lives when old, unsafe boats spring a leak and go down in the bay.
+- The province does not have strict standards for cruise boat safety.
+People have lost their lives when old, unsafe boats have gone down in the bay.

-- There is nothing wrong with getting a discount cruise, but make sure you ask what the itinerary is.
-Budget cruise operators often change the itinerary on a whim in order to cram more people onboard.
-If you have a flexible schedule and a laid-back temperament, you’ll see these changes as more of an adventure than an annoyance.
+- There is nothing wrong with getting a discount cruise, but make sure you ask for the itinerary.
+Budget cruise operators often change the itinerary on a whim to cram more people onboard.
+If you have a flexible schedule and a laid-back temperament, you will see these changes as more of an adventure than an annoyance.

-Budget cruises are the one- and two-star cruises.
-They generally cost little, but you will get the service, food, and accommodations you pay for.
-Budget cruises are better for single travelers, couples, or very small groups with no small children, a flexible schedule, and no physical impairments (you may be asked to cross several boats to get to your cruise boat or back to the dock).
+Budget cruises are one and two-star cruises.
+They cost little, but you will get the service, food, and accommodations you pay for.
+Budget cruises are better for single travelers, couples, or small groups with no small children, a flexible schedule, and no physical impairments that hinder mobility, as you may be asked to cross several boats to get to your cruise boat or back to the dock.

-Mid-range cruises fall into the three-star category and are ideal for those without a large travel budget but who want good food and accommodations as well as those traveling in family groups and/or with children.
-Most people choose a mid-range cruise as the best compromise between budget and comfort, and you can get a great cruise this way.
+Mid-range cruises fall into the three-star category and are ideal for those without a large travel budget but who want quality food and accommodations, as well as those traveling in family groups and/or with children.
+Most people choose a mid-range cruise as the best compromise between budget and comfort.
+You can get a great cruise this way.

-Deluxe cruises are the four- and five-star experiences, which can be luxurious indeed!
+Deluxe cruises are four and five-star experiences, and these cruises can be luxurious indeed!
 Deluxe cruises offer exquisite service, beautiful accommodations, elegant and delicious food, and extra amenities like cooking classes, dinner in one of the famous caves, or private kayaking and swimming experiences.
-Cruising in this kind of comfort can cost you, but it is a very good option for senior citizens with mobility problems, family groups, and those who like consistency and predictability.
+Cruising in this kind of comfort can cost you, but it is a great option for senior citizens with mobility problems, family groups, and those who like consistency and predictability.

 DIY Tour Tips

-You don’t have to stick with a cruise company to get the most out of a trip to Halong Bay.
-Adventurous and experienced travelers can cobble together a DIY experience in order to get exactly what they want without being hampered by others’ schedules.
-Mini-buses, buses, and taxis all offer transportation to and from Hanoi and Halong Bay, where you can haggle with cruise operators at the wharf to get a good price to your destination—or get a bus-ferry-bus ticket directly to Cat Ba Island and bypass Halong Bay City entirely.
-DIY travelers can decide whether or not to stay in Halong Bay City before boarding a boat to take them to Cat Ba Island or other Halong Bay destinations.
+You do not have to stick with a cruise company to get the most out of a trip to Halong Bay.
+Adventurous and experienced travelers can cobble together a DIY to get exactly what they want without being hampered by others’ schedules.
+Mini-buses, buses, and taxis all offer transportation to and from Hanoi and Halong Bay, where you can haggle with cruise operators at the wharf to get a competitive price to your destination or get a ticket for transportation directly to Cat Ba Island and bypass Halong Bay City entirely.
+DIY travelers can decide whether to stay in Halong Bay City before boarding a boat to take them to Cat Ba Island or other Halong Bay destinations.
 The only caveat is that you will need to pay for each meal, site, or activity separately rather than getting a package deal on a cruise boat, but you will also be free to choose where to go and how long to stay.